Urobobros/pcem_min/README.md

 ```
   -DCMAKE_BUILD_TYPE=Release : Generate release build.
 Recommended for regular use.
   -DCMAKE_BUILD_TYPE=Debug   : Compile with debugging enabled.
-  -DUSE_NETWORKING=ON        : Build with networking support.
+  -DUSE_NETWORKING=OFF       : Build with networking support.
-  -DUSE_PCAP_NETWORKING=ON   : Build with pcap networking support.
+  -DUSE_PCAP_NETWORKING=OFF  : Build with pcap networking support.
 (Needs USE_NETWORKING to compile) Requires libpcap.
   -DUSE_ALSA=OFF             : Build with support for MIDI output through ALSA.
 Requires libasound.
 (Linux Only)
   -DFORCE_X11=ON             : Enables a hack to force X11 on Wayland systems.
 See #128 for details.
 (Linux Only)
   -DPLUGIN_ENGINE=ON         : Build with plugin support.
 Builds libpcem-plugin-api and links PCem with it.
+  -DENABLE_GC_SECTIONS=OFF   : Enable link-time removal of unused functions.
 ```

 If you are using -DCMAKE_BUILD_TYPE=Debug, there are some more debug options you can enable if needed